-Memory Loss After A Car Accident: What You Need To Know
+Memory Loss After A Car Accident: Types, Symptoms & Treatment

-Memory loss after a car accident can take several forms.
+The three most common types of memory loss after a car accident are anterograde amnesia, post-traumatic amnesia and retrograde amnesia.
 Anterograde amnesia prevents people from remembering many or all events since the crash.
-Post-traumatic amnesia blocks out memories of events immediately after a collision.
+Post-traumatic amnesia blocks out memories of events instantly after a collision.
 Retrograde amnesia prevents recall of events that occurred before the crash.

 If you’re experiencing memory loss after having been injured in a crash, see your doctor immediately.
 The sooner you determine whether your memory loss is a stand-alone condition or a symptom of a brain injury, the sooner you can get the treatment you need to begin the recovery process.